 3. Invest Georgia addresses the funding gap for growth stage companies-like ISS and Secure Works which were later acquired by IBM & Dell respectively.

 4. The Invest Georgia Program requires venture capital firms to raise private funds to match tax credit funds - minimum 10% for early stage funds, minimum 50% for growth stage funds.

 5. Invest Georgia is an evergreen fund where 100% of tax credit investment is returned to the program plus 80% of the profit, 20% profit resides with VC funds, as occurs in the private sector.

 WHAT TAG SUPPORTS:

-TAG supports funding the Invest Georgia fund which will increase access to capital for investments into early and growth stage, job producing companies within Georgia.
-The Invest Georgia program has a significant amount of accountability, high level of governance structure and state oversight throughout the life of the program and TAG will continue to support the bill.
-The funds return to the state quantified by creating jobs, funding businesses, business revenue generated, state taxes generated and positive returns on capital invested.
+- Funding the Invest Georgia fund which will increase access to capital for investments into early- and growth-stage, job-producing companies within Georgia.
+The Invest Georgia program has a significant amount of accountability, high level of governance structure and state oversight throughout the life of the program.

 FINANCIAL TECHNOLOGIES & PAYMENT PROCESSING

 Atlanta, along with the surrounding areas of Georgia, has evolved to become the epicenter of a growing segment of the financial services industry – a sector often known as Financial Technologies or FinTech.
 This sector encompasses the product and service companies that support the technology needs of the financial services industry and, ultimately, the payment-processing infrastructure of the economy.
 Financial technology companies with employees, contractors and/or partners in Georgia recognize the wealth of talent, innovation and extensive financial industry network in the state.
 The favorable business climate and lifestyle for employees are major reasons for doing business in the state.